 Hazing and Prevention

-Hazing is a violation of the FIU Student Conduct and Honor Code (Code) as well as Florida State law.
-In the State of Florida, hazing is a criminal offense.
-A person commits hazing, a third degree felony, when they intentionally or recklessly commits any act of hazing upon another person who is a member of or an applicant to any type of student organization and the hazing results in serious bodily injury or death of such other person.
+A person commits hazing, a third degree felony, punishable as provided in s.
+775.082 or s.
+775.083, when he or she intentionally or recklessly commits, solicits a person to commit, or is actively involved in the planning of any act of hazing as defined in subsection (1) upon another person who is a member or former member of or an applicant to any type of student organization and the hazing results in a permanent injury, serious bodily injury, or death of such other person.

 It is not a defense to a charge of hazing that: